Public-Health-Scotland/technical-docs/R/Writing R Code that Runs in Parallel.md

 The `partition()` function divides the data frame into chunks that are processed independently by each worker, ensuring that all observations within a group are assigned to the same worker, thus maintaining the integrity of grouped operations.
 Once the data is partitioned, users can perform various dplyr operations such as `mutate()`, `summarise()`, and `filter()` in parallel, and then collect the results using the `collect()` function.

-For simpler operations or smaller datasets (less than ~10 million observations), the overhead of communication between nodes may outweigh the benefits of parallel processing.
+For simpler operations or smaller datasets (fewer than ~10 million observations), the overhead of communication between nodes may outweigh the benefits of parallel processing.

 ### Example